dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ## Project templates

-The **.NET MAUI App** project template includes the ability to create a fully functional todo app using controls from the Syncfusion Toolkit for .NET MAUI to visualize data and persist it to a local database based on SQLite.
+The **.NET MAUI App** project template includes the ability to create a fully functional todo app, using controls from the Syncfusion Toolkit for .NET MAUI to visualize data and persist it to a local database based on SQLite.
 To create this todo app, create a new project in Visual Studio using the **.NET MAUI App** project template, and then check the **Include sample content** checkbox in the **Additional information** window:

 :::image type="content" source="media/dotnet-9/syncfusion-sample-pages.png" alt-text="Screenshot of how to add SyncFusion sample pages to your .NET MAUI app project.":::